Discover how we can support your research

 Find out more about the Parkinson's UK Brain Bank and make a request.

-Currently there are 3 Parkinson's UK funded cohorts:
+Currently there are 2 Parkinson's UK funded cohorts:

 - Tracking Parkinson's, or the PRoBaND study, is a UK-based multi-centre prospective longitudinal study, informed by epidemiological and biomarker data.
 The study aims to define and explain these variations by analysing the clinical expression of Parkinson's in relation to genotypic variation.
 The cohort consists of 2,270 Parkinson’s participants and 344 siblings.
-Data/bio-samples: Patient level data along with blood samples are available.

 Data/bio-samples: Patient level and CSF biomarker data, along with MRI brain imaging data are available.
 Blood and cerebrospinal fluid (CSF) samples are also available.